Syria pro-government forces enter Afrin to aid Kurds against Turkey

 Washington’s support for the YPG has caused deep ructions in its relations with its NATO ally Turkey.
 In the case of the Afrin offensive, Washington has said it supports Turkey’s right to defend itself, while calling for Ankara to show restraint.

-Reporting by Gulsen Solaker, Tuvan Gumrukcu and Ece Toksabay in Ankara, Ellen Francis in Beirut and Polina Ivanova in Moscow; Writing by Angus McDowall; Editing by Andrew Roche and Peter Graff
+Reporting by Gulsen Solaker, Tuvan Gumrukcu and Ece Toksabay in Ankara, Ellen Francis, Lisa Barrington and Laila Bassam in Beirut and Polina Ivanova in Moscow; Writing by Angus McDowall; Editing by Andrew Roche and Gareth Jones